 The Opposable Mind by Roger Martin (Harvard Business School Press, $27).
 Explores what makes great CEOs stand out from their peers.
 I realize that there are thousands of business books on the subject, but, trust me, this is the first to really answer the question.

 This entry was posted on Sunday, January 11th, 2009 at 5:37 pm and is filed under Book News.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.